 The red arrow indicates the noon hour.

-An easier to read model would be Ovation.
+An easier to read and newer model would be Ovation.

-The Bz component is the interplanetary magnetic field (IMF) and we want it to tilt south into the yellow and the red to see more auroras.
+The Bz component is the interplanetary magnetic field (IMF) and we want it to tilt south to see more auroras.

 The speed is how fast the solar winds are.